Have a question? Ask it to contact@cursivetechnology.com

 Authentic writing processes are messy and complicated, made up of several discrete activities.
 To quote one of our favorite papers: “authentic writing is a dynamic process where writers monitor their writing and evaluate whether the writing needs to be changed if problems are identified.
 Transcribed writing, on the other hand is much more linear.1“

-In short, you can see it through our playback feature and it is possible to detect.
+In short, you can see it through our playback feature and we can detect it.

 Q: how student data is handled?